The

 The crocodile clips are much more convenient for connecting to

-the ends of the yellow and green wires first, then remove the
+strip the ends of the yellow and green wires first, then

-insulating boot from the clips as shown.
-The metal flaps on the
+remove the insulating boot from the clips as shown.
+The metal

-ends of the clips can then be crushed down on the folded-back
+flaps on the ends of the clips can then be crushed down on the

-stripped wire ends to make a firm connection before putting the
+folded-back stripped wire ends to make a firm connection

 Finishing Off

-all of the wires are trapped under each screw correctly and that
+that all of the wires are trapped under each screw correctly

-none of them will pull out.
-When everything is wired as in the main picture, the
+and that none of them will pull out.
+When everything is wired as in the

-control knob can be fitted to the shaft of the variable capacitor
+main picture, the control knob can be fitted to the shaft of

 Testing and Operation